 A Personal CFO

-This research also revealed the need for a “Personal CFO” for every person, someone who would take a holistic approach towards providing them financial advice.
+This research also revealed the need for a “Personal CFO”, like that CFO consultant, for every person, someone who would take a holistic approach towards providing them financial advice.
 Respondents also said they need help with maximizing their salary, career planning, end-of-life planning, budgeting, debt-management, and planning an affordable vacation.
 Only 21 percent of Americans reported to have a financial advisor – and amongst those that did, 64 percent still felt unsatisfied with “having someone to talk to about money.”
 Less than 15 percent of respondents said that their bank has asked about their progress toward saving/investing for retirement, explored whether their investments (held separately from the bank) are performing adequately, offered to help them create a budget, or tried to understand their dreams and what it will take to fund them.

 And yet – one bank executive said in the study that these unmet needs are “just not what we do.
 We’re a bank.
 That’s not our job.”